Characterizations of Proportional Division Value in TU-Games via Fixed-Population Consistency: A Nullified-Game Consistency Axiom

 \section{A Nullified-Game Consistency Axiom}

-We define a \emph{nullified-game consistency} axiom, proposed by \cite{kn2025el}.\footnote{ They name the axiom \emph{F-nullified reduced game consistency}, which is formulated for multi-valued solutions (or correspondences).
-This axiom builds on \emph{projection consistency}, originally proposed by \cite{funaki1996wp} and \cite{fy2001igtr}, which is a variable-population consistency axiom.
-For a comprehensive discussion of the concepts, justifications, and relationships between nullified-game consistencies, including other variants, and variable-population consistencies, we refer to \cite{kn2025el}. }\footnote{ \cite{dtt2024scw} define a notion called ``partial implementation invariance,'' a fixed-population consistency axiom in the context of the bankruptcy problem. } Given $v \in \mathcal{V}$, we say that player $i \in N$ is a \emph{null} player in $v$ if for each $\emptyset \neq S \subseteq N$, $v(S \cup \{i\})-v(S)=0$.
-This axiom requires that when the recommended payoffs of some players are fixed and they are hypothetically considered as null players, the solution restricted to the remaining players coincides with their original payoffs.
-In this setting, the population of players is unchanged, but the ``nullified'' players—whose payoffs have been fixed—no longer contribute to the residual worth of coalitions, since their shares are already settled.
+We define a \emph{nullified-game consistency} axiom, proposed by \citet{kn2025el}.\footnote{ They name the axiom \emph{F-nullified reduced game consistency}, which is formulated for multi-valued solutions (or correspondences).
+This axiom builds on \emph{projection consistency}, originally proposed by \citet{funaki1996wp} and \citet{fy2001igtr}, which is a variable-population consistency axiom.
+For a comprehensive discussion of the concepts, justifications, and relationships between nullified-game consistencies, including other variants, and variable-population consistencies, we refer to \citet{kn2025el}. } The axiom is also related to \emph{partial implementation invariance} in bankruptcy problems, introduced by \citet{dtt2024scw}.
+In that setting, some agents' awards are treated as already implemented; the problem is then adjusted to account for these fixed awards, and the rule is required to preserve the awards of the remaining agents.
+Our nullified-game consistency axiom adapts this fixed-population logic to TU-games.
+The set of players remains fixed, but the game is modified so that the players whose payoffs have been fixed are treated as null players in the residual game.

+Given $v \in \mathcal{V}$, we say that player $i \in N$ is a \emph{null} player in $v$ if for each $\emptyset \neq S \subseteq N$, $v(S \cup \{i\})-v(S)=0$.
+The axiom requires that when the recommended payoffs of some players are fixed and these players are hypothetically considered as null players, the solution restricted to the remaining players coincides with their original payoffs.
+In this setting, the population of players is unchanged, but the ``nullified'' players, whose payoffs have been fixed, no longer contribute to the residual worth of coalitions, since their shares are already settled.
 The axiom therefore requires that the solution applied to the residual game, in which the contributions of the nullified players are neutralized, reproduces the original payoffs for the remaining players.
-This captures the idea that the payoffs among the remaining players depends only on the residual worth available to them, independent of the fixed payoffs of the nullified players.
+This captures the idea that the payoffs among the remaining players depend only on the residual worth available to them, independently of the fixed payoffs of the nullified players.

 In this section, we assume $|N| \geq 3$ to exclude trivial cases.
-Moreover, to guarantee the existence of residual games, we restrict attention to the subclass $\widehat{\mathcal{V}} := \left\{v \in \mathcal{V}: \text{either for each} \ i \in N, \ v(\{i\}) \geq 0, \ \text{or for each} \ i \in N, \ v(\{i\}) \leq 0 \right\}$.
+Moreover, to guarantee the existence of residual games, we restrict attention to the subclass $\widehat{\mathcal{V}} := \left\{v \in \mathcal{V}: \text{either for each} \ i \in N, \ v(i) \geq 0, \ \text{or for each} \ i \in N, \ v(i) \leq 0 \right\}$.